Right-to-Work in Virginia

 The Virginia General Assembly passed legislation enacting Right-to-Work in 1947.
 Virginia is currently one of 27 Right-to-Work states.

-Virginia’s Right-to-Work laws can be found in the Code of Virginia § 40.1-58 through 40.1-69.
+Virginia’s Right-to-Work statute can be found in the Code of Virginia § 40.1-58 through 40.1-69.
 The statute states that “It is hereby declared to be the public policy of Virginia that the right of persons to work shall not be denied or abridged on account of membership or nonmembership in any labor union or labor organization.”
 The code also makes clear that employers can’t require employees to join a union, abstain from union membership, or require payment of dues as a condition of employment.
-The law protects the freedom of employees to make the choice of whether to join a union.
+This statute protects the freedom of employees to make the choice of whether to join a union.

 These long-standing Right-to-Work policies have fueled Virginia’s success and remain in place to ensure the Commonwealth’s continued economic growth.